 Why would you want to put a wheel on top of the school?

-If you are wondering “why,” then congratulations, you are curious!
-Curiosity is the beginning to great many things.
+If you are wondering “why,” then congratulations, you are starting at a very good place—be curious, ask questions.
+Curiosity is the beginning of a great many things.
 Our story, which takes place in a little Dutch fishing village of Shora, begins with Lina, the only girl in the little Shora school (with five boys, and one man teacher).
 Now, the story does not begin with Lina because she is the only girl, but because she writes a composition on storks:

 Do you know about storks?
 Storks on your roof bring all kinds of good luck.
 I know this about storks; they are big and white and have long yellow bills and tall yellow legs.
 They build great big messy nests, sometimes right on your roof.
 But when they build a nest on the roof of a house, they bring good luck to that house and to the whole village that the house stands in.
 Storks do not sing.
 They make a noise like you do when you clap your hands when you feel happy and good.

 That is all Lina knows about storks because storks never come to Shora to build their nests.
-Like Lina, all her classmates (the teacher included) are now curious about storks.
-First, curiosity, then what?
-Then, you ask questions.
+Like Lina, all her classmates (the teacher included) are now curious about storks and why they do not come to Shora.
+Okay, so we’ve taken care of the first step, curiosity, then what?

 Why don’t the storks come to Shora?
 They did before, but why not now?

 Think.
-Grandmother Sibble tells Lina, “in order to figure out what a stork would want, we should try to think the way a stork would think.”
+This is the advice Grandmother Sibble tells Lina, stating that “in order to figure out what a stork would want, we should try to think the way a stork would think.”

 What do storks need? trees? river? or wheel?